MvcControlsToolkit/Home/README.md

     <value>value is not in the required range</value>
    </data>
    ```
+   This resoutce file must be placed in the root of the web application, in the root namespace that will
+   have the same name of the WebSite dll.
+Otherwise it will not be found.
    In this resource file use may specify also messages for type wrong format (see next points).
 Keys are:

     ClientFieldMustBeDate, ClientFieldMustBeDateTime, ClientFieldMustBeInteger, ClientFieldMustBeMonth,